 To receive the sponsorship plan, more information or interview with Gianmarco Raimondo, please contact:

 Pierre Gladu – Brand Manager – 1-514-812-1713 – email@example.com

 Photo credit : @lambertproduction – lambertproduction.com

-Available photos are rights-free for editorial use without further authorization and high resolutions formats are available on demand.
+Available photos are rights-free for editorial use without further authorization.
+High resolutions formats are available on demand.